-Heli Lounge Bar aka the Helipad Bar KL is a bar that sets up at night on a working helipad located on the 35th floor of a Kuala Lumpur skyscraper – as such there’s no walls, no ceiling, no safety barrier – just a fabulous view of the KL skyline.
+The bar sets up at night on a working helipad located on the 35th floor of a Kuala Lumpur skyscraper – as such there’s no walls, no ceiling, no safety barrier – just a fabulous view of the KL skyline.

-Admittedly, Heli Lounge Bar is should not be my first choice of drinking venue – I’m scared of heights.
+Admittedly, a bar on a helipad should not be my first choice of drinking venue – I’m scared of heights.
 I once got stuck up the top of the Wat Arun temple in Bangkok and had to be carried down by a taxi driver and I cried on the Capilano Suspension Bridge in Vancouver.

-I won’t let my fear beat me though and so now head up tall buildings in a single bound, albeit it with very sweaty palms – I think I’m getting better, but this was a new test, I was going solo without The Boyfriend to
+I won’t let my fear beat me though and so now head up tall buildings (like Taipei 101) in a single bound, albeit it with very sweaty palms – I think I’m getting better, but this was a new test, I was going solo without The Boyfriend to

 laugh at me supportively calm me down when I start to shake.
 But more of that in a minute, let’s get to the useful stuff.

 Where is the Heli Lounge Bar in KL?

 You’ll find it in Menara KH, an office building on Jalan Sultan Ismail which is very close to the Bukit Bintang area of Kuala Lumpur.

 I’d read that it was really hard to find….not least as google maps have it in two different locations.
 Note: it’s actually the one in the slightly triangular building, not the one marked in what looks like two buildings close together (see the map below – it’s marked with a star).